ga-sf-study-group/may-20-2015/README.md

 <p>Write a function to implement *, - , / operations only using the + operator</p>

 ```
-//my solution that I shared in class for the subtraction portion
+//my solution to the subtraction portion

 function additionalLand (num1, num2) {
   var large;